|For a video version of this blog (4:40), check out our YouTube channel!|

 Finally we get to the papers/files within each folder in our filing cabinet!
 These will equate to the data elements or fields in M-AT and NPR or the columns within each table in SQL.

 MEDITECH has provided customers with tools in the application fields (SHIFT + F9) in CS/M-AT and (SHIFT+F8) + (SHIFT+F8) in MAGIC which help to tell users if and where that fields data is captured in the Data Repository.
-This functionality will display the DR Table and Column as well as the NPR DPM, segment, and element where the data is captured to in the MEDITECH structure.
+This functionality will display the DR table and column as well as the NPR DPM, segment, and element where the data is captured to in the MEDITECH structure.

 Paired with MEDITECH SHIFT + F9 functionality in M-AT and CS or (SHIFT + F8) + (SHIFT + F8) functionality in MAGIC, the system tables can help users to quickly identify the tables and columns that they would like to use in their queries.

-The below queries can be used to find tables and columns in the Data Repository by searching for table names that contain columns with specific text in them OR change the column or table names that they are looking to find in the DR or search for tables based on NPR DPM, segment or elements or M-AT Object, Records or Fields.
+The queries below can be used to find tables and columns in the Data Repository by searching for table names that contain columns with specific text in them OR change the column or table names that they are looking to find in the DR or search for tables based on NPR DPM, segment or elements or M-AT Object, Records or Fields.

-The above queries will be helpful for finding tables and columns that you may want to use when starting your reports.
+These queries will be helpful for finding tables and columns that you may want to use when starting your reports.
 But what if you have already started your report and are looking for a table with a specific column that you want to join to?

 The results from these queries can be used to help find tables in the same application or different applications that can be joined to.
 The tables from each platform can even be joined together to help find M-AT and NPR tables with like columns to pull data from both platforms.